grocerycrud/documentation/2.x/enterprise/postgresql-connection.md

 ---
 id: postgresql-connection
 title: Connect with PostgreSQL database
-description:
+description: Step-by-step guide, on how to connect with a PostgreSQL database
-permalink: docs/connect-with-postgresql-database
+permalink: docs/postgresql-connection
-previous:
+previous: api-and-functions-list
-next:
+next: basic-example
 ---

 # PostgreSQL connection